daumling/logo/spec/discussion.md

 ```
 MAKE FIRST "Michael"
-PR "Good morning, {FIRST}!"
+PR 'Good morning, {FIRST}!'
 ```

-Alternatively, we can adopt the Javascript syntax, with a dollar sign preceeding the curly braces as in `PR "Good morning, ${NAME}!"` to avoid confusion with the usage of curly brackets in a string.
+Alternatively, we can adopt the Javascript syntax, with a dollar sign preceeding the curly braces as in `PR 'Good morning, ${NAME}!'` to avoid confusion with the usage of curly brackets in a string.

 ## Variable Scope